Hi, I’m Alina.

 Microsoft

-I am currently a software engineer at Microsoft in the Azure App Services team, which supports serverless compute services such as Azure Functions and Azure Logic Apps.
-I work on scaling VMs based on workload, load balancing traffic, and maintaining data plane functionality, availability, latency, and performance.
+I was a Software Engineer at Microsoft on the Azure App Service team, where I built cloud computing infrastructure that powers serverless platforms such as Azure Functions and Azure Logic Apps.
+My work focused on autoscaling virtual machines based on workload demand, load balancing traffic, and improving the reliability, availability, latency, and performance of the data plane.

 Uber